Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas): MAGMAR-Copulas

 \subsubsection{Stationarity}

-We show that the process is stationary for the case where the AR-copula is the normal copula.
-In order to do so, we consider the MAG representation of the MAGMAR$(1,0)$-normal-Copula time series and show that it does converge almost surely for all $t$.
-Together with the stationarity of the MAG$(1)$-Copula model, the stationarity of the MAGMAR$(1,1)$-Copula model will follow. \begin{prop} Let $\{U_t\}$ be a MAGMAR$(1,0)$-Copula time series where the AR-Copula is the normal copula, $C_{\phi} = C_{\phi}^{\text{normal}}$, with parameter $|\phi| < 1$.
+We first show that the process is stationary for the case where the AR-copula is the normal copula. \SP{Then we generalize the result for the case, where the AR-copula fulfills a contraction-on-average property.} In order to establish stationarity for the normal AR-copula case, we consider the MAG representation of the MAGMAR$(1,0)$-normal-Copula time series and show that it does converge almost surely for all $t$.
+Together with the stationarity of the MAG$(1)$-Copula model, the stationarity of the MAGMAR$(1,1)$-Copula model will follow. \SPP{The result is a special case of the more general result on MAGMAR$(1,0)$ models, where the copula on average induces a contraction in proposition~\ref{Prop:AR-Copula_Contraction}.
+We still propose the result for the normal AR-copula for illustrational purpose} \begin{prop} Let $\{U_t\}$ be a MAGMAR$(1,0)$-Copula time series where the AR-Copula is the normal copula, $C_{\phi} = C_{\phi}^{\text{normal}}$, with parameter $|\phi| < 1$.
 Then the MAG$(\infty)$ representation,